6 Easy Ways to Make your Classroom ‘Communication Friendly’.

 Display boards are a fantastic whole class visuals and can be good conversation starters.
 Avoid the pressure to have every board filled up at the beginning of the year.
 A blank canvas can be a motivating thing to add to, collectively over the coming months.

 Visual timetables for individuals and for the whole class are another way of creating a communication friendly environment.
 Visual time-tables will allow children to understand what they are doing throughout the day, and when it is going to happen.
 It will also reduce those feelings of anxiety and uncertainty that some children experience.
 Practicing this will help to encourage communication in the classroom as they grow with confidence.

 Add Some Greenery

-Similarly if you have any of your own tips and/or pictures on how you make your classroom communication friendly, please comment below or email us your pictures so we can share them across our social media platforms.
+If you have any of your own tips and/or pictures on how you make your classroom communication friendly, please comment below or share them with us on social media.

 Bryony is a Speech and Language Therapist from the Isle of Wight with over ten years experience supporting children with a broad range of speech, language and communication needs.
 She specialises in early language development and social communication.